- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Can a Sex Crime Be Expunged?

-If you or someone you know has plead guilty to or has been convicted of a sex crime, you may be wondering about the possibility of having the record expunged.
+If you or someone you know has pleaded guilty to or has been convicted of a sex crime, you may be wondering about the possibility of having the record expunged.
 The answer to whether a sex crime can be expunged is dependent on the nature and severity of the sexual offense in question.

 Understanding Michigan Sex Crimes Classification

-First and third degree criminal sexual conduct (CSC) involves unlawful sexual intercourse, with the main difference being the victim’s age at the time of the crime.
+First and third-degree criminal sexual conduct (CSC) involves unlawful sexual intercourse, with the main difference being the victim’s age at the time of the crime.

-The second and fourth degree CSC charges involve unwanted sexual contact.
+The second and fourth-degree CSC charges involve unwanted sexual contact.
 Under Michigan law, sexual contact refers to touching the other person’s intimate parts, such as their genitalia, buttocks, inner thighs, or the clothing covering those parts.
 The difference between the two degrees of CSC is the age of the other person.

-If the victim is below 12 years of age, the sex offender will be guilty of second degree criminal sexual conduct.
-However, if the victim is above 12 years of age, but under 16, and the defendant is five years older than the victim, the defendant will be guilty of fourth degree criminal sexual conduct.
+If the victim is below 12 years of age, the sex offender will be guilty of second-degree criminal sexual conduct.
+However, if the victim is above 12 years of age, but under 16, and the defendant is five years older than the victim, the defendant will be guilty of fourth-degree criminal sexual conduct.
 The sex offender can also be convicted of a sex assault in the 4th degree if they are 16 and older and the crime involves force or coercion.

-The other difference between the two is that second degree CSC is a felony offense, while a fourth degree CSC is a high misdemeanor/low felony sex crime.
+The other difference between the two is that second-degree CSC is a felony offense, while a fourth-degree CSC is a high misdemeanor/low felony sex crime.
 Both crimes are handled in Circuit Court.

 Sexual Offenses Eligible for Expungement in Michigan

 Under the Michigan Clean Slate Laws, a person can have their criminal history expunged for not more than three felonies and an unlimited number of misdemeanors.
-However, criminal sexual conduct offenses are not eligible for expungement, with the only exemption being fourth degree CSC, but the conviction must have happened before January 12, 2015.
+However, criminal sexual conduct offenses are not eligible for expungement, with the only exemption being fourth-degree CSC, but the conviction must have happened before January 12, 2015.

 Also, the person petitioning the court to have their sex crimes conviction removed must not have committed an offense from the day of their last conviction.
 With that said, there is a slight window that allows not more than two minor convictions.